prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 };
 ```

-Notice for our Container component, we wrapped it with the `<Element canvas />` - this makes it so that our users will be able to drag and drop a new Container component that is droppable.
+Notice for our Container component, we wrapped it with the `<Element canvas />` - this will allow our users to drag and drop a new Container component that is droppable.

-Now, you could drag and drop the Buttons, and they would actually create new instances of our User Components.
+Now, you can drag and drop the Buttons, and they will actually create new instances of our User Components.

 ### Making the components editable
 Up until this point, we have a page editor where our users can move elements around.
-But, we are missing one important thing - enabling our users to edit these components' props.
+But, we are missing one important thing - enabling our users to edit the components' props.

 The `useNode` hook provides us with the method `setProp` which can be used to manipulate a component's props.
 Let's implement a content editable for our Text Component: